PeaonLeon/I2C-MoistureSensor-w.-LightIndication/README.md

 # I2C-MoistureSensor with LightIndication
-A Arduino Uno Script for the DFRobot Capacative Moisture sensor (Also selled under different brand names) with LCD Display support and Light Indication if a specific value is reached.
+A Arduino Script for the DFRobot Capacative Moisture sensor (Also selled under different brand names) with LCD Display support and Light Indication if a specific value is reached.

 # Near Information